 Social Contribution Activities

-Seven & i Group fulfills its responsibilities as a member of many local communities by fostering coordination and cooperation with each community.
-At the same time, the Group supports society overall by contributing to community development and the creation of prosperous living environments through its businesses, in conjunction with making appropriate donations in consideration of the benefits to society and the general public.
+Seven & i Holdings Co., Ltd. and its consolidated subsidiaries (hereinafter referred to as "our Group") fulfill its responsibilities as a member of many local communities by fostering coordination and cooperation with each community.
+At the same time, our Group supports society overall by contributing to community development and the creation of prosperous living environments through its businesses, in conjunction with making appropriate donations in consideration of the benefits to society and the general public.

-In social contribution activities, the Sustainability Development Department promotes activities in coordination with relevant departments in each Group company under the leadership of the Senior Managing Executive Officer, Representative Director and Head of ESG Development Division of Seven & i Holdings.
+In social contribution activities, the Sustainability Development Office promotes activities in coordination with relevant departments in each Group company under the leadership of the Executive Officer, Head of Sustainability Development Office of Seven & i Holdings.

 4 QUALITY EDUCATION